The-OG-Methum/QR-code-component/README.md

 ## My process

+### Built with

+- HTML
+- CSS
+- Google fonts

+##Features

+-Responsive design that adapts to different screen sizes and devices.
+-Eye-catching QR code image to attract user attention.
+-Engaging description to promote skill improvement and participation in coding projects.

 ### What I learned

 This project was a great opportunity for me to recall and reinforce my knowledge of HTML and CSS.
 Here are some key takeaways: